The best seat in the house!

 Located on Virginia Key, just four miles from downtown Miami, the Marine Stadium is considered an architectural marvel, admired by fans of architecture around the world.
 Pioneered by architects by architects such as Le Corbusier, Eero Saarinen, and Luigi Nervi-its unique poured-in-place concrete construction is rarely used today.
 The Stadium was designed by architect Hilario Candela-who was 28 years old at the time of its construction, and engineer Jack Meyer.
 When built, its roof, which is a double sided row of hyperbolic parabloids, was considered the longest span of cantilevered concrete in the world.

-and w.th., the The Miami Marine Stadium is not just a building-it’s is a landscape.
+The Miami Marine Stadium is not just a building-it’s is a landscape.
 A boat racing course was dredged out in front of the the structure.
 It is 6000’ long by 1,200’ wide with a spoil island at the end, that once marked three different boat racing courses.
 The Basin is designed as an elongated oval and was modelled after the Circus Maximus in Rome, which is where the chariot races were held.
 The Miami Marine Stadium and Basin are now listed on the National Register of Historic Places (2018) and were designated historic by the City of Miami (2008).
 The architectural significance of the Stadium has been recognized by the National Trust for Historic Preservation, the World Monuments Fund, and The Getty Foundation.

 For updates and to stay in the loop, please visit our facebook page.